-- Longest Common Prefix – Gist using Trie
+- *** Longest Common Prefix (with Trie) – Code GFG

 - Find Duplicate rows in a binary matrix –

-We can use Trie or solve it otherwise also.
-Make a binary trie.
-Or convert the binary row into decimal and insert it into a Map/Trie and check if it already exists.
+2. Convert the binary row into decimal and insert it into a Map and check if it already exists.

 - Print all words matching a pattern in CamelCase Notation Dictionary –

-So the idea here is to store all the Capital Characters Only.
+Algo: So the idea here is to store all the Capital Characters Only.
 Then how do we retrieve the original word ?
-We store the original word in the last leaf node!! (define a new variable along with end of word).
+We store the original word in the last leaf node!!.
 Now this tweaking of the original Trie structure can be really helpful.
 If we didn’t use that we would have had to maintain a new Hash table.